zenaradesignsdev/zenaradesigns/PERFORMANCE.md

 # Performance Optimization Guide

 ## Overview
-This document outlines the comprehensive performance optimization strategies implemented in the Aura Designs codebase.
+This document outlines the comprehensive performance optimization strategies implemented in the Zenara Designs codebase.
 The application is designed to deliver exceptional performance across all devices and network conditions, with particular focus on Core Web Vitals, loading speed, and user experience metrics.

 ## Table of Contents
 1. [Performance Architecture](#performance-architecture)